HeartWise-AI/DeepECG_Docker/README.md

      - `preprocessing_folder`: The path to the folder where the preprocessed files will be saved.
 Example: `/app/preprocessing`.
      - `preprocessing_n_workers`: The number of workers to be used for the preprocessing.
 Example: `16`.

+3. Notes:
+   - **Single ECG processing**: When running the pipeline with only one ECG file, metrics computation (AUC, F1, etc.) is automatically skipped since these metrics require multiple samples.
+Predictions are still generated and saved normally.

 ## Testing

 Run the error-collector unit tests (no GPU or data required):